alelievr/Mixture/Packages/com.alelievr.mixture/Documentation~/GettingStarted.md

 Static mixtures are assets that are saved on the disk just like regular texture and can be compressed (only for texture 2D).
 To update the texture asset, you need to click on the "Save All" button from the graph output node.

-:warning: Note that under some circumstances (change of texture dimension for example) you may loose the references to this texture asset.

 ## Realtime Mixture